 It is not uncommon for a parent to want to relocate abroad (or return “home” as the case may be) with a child following a divorce or separation.
-It may be that the parent wishes to be closer to their family and support network or needs to relocate in order to find work or afford a home.
+It may be that the parent wishes to be closer to their family and support network or needs to relocate in order to find work or afford a new home.

 Our Expertise →

-As with an internal relocation – a move within the UK – a relocation abroad with a child following a separation is often challenged by the other parent.
+As with an internal relocation – a move within the UK – a relocation abroad with a child following divorce or a separation is often challenged by the other parent.
 They may foresee or fear a change in their relationship with their child because of the geographical distance involved.

 At FLiP we offer exceptional legal expertise in advising parents on the relocation of their children abroad.
-Whether you are seeking our advice to reach an agreement with the other parent or find yourself making or defending a Court application, we will guide and support you through the whole process with confidence and the benefit of considerable experience.
+Whether you are seeking advice on how to reach an agreement with the other parent or find yourself making or defending a Court application, we will guide and support you through the whole process with confidence and the benefit of considerable experience.